Commutative algebras of series: Commutative algebras of series

 The \agda{``if'' direction}{Special/Products/\#series-algebras} holds over every field, while the ``only if'' direction requires the field to be infinite.
 This generalises similar observations for specific products (\eg~univariate Cauchy product~\cite[Proposition 2.5]{BasoldHansenPinRutten:MSCS:2017}) to all products defined by a special product rule.
-Since the characterisation is equational and equivalence of polynomials is decidable, it suggests mechanisation of this kind of arguments. \begin{proof}[Proof sketch] For the ``only if'' direction, assume that ``$*$'' is \BAC.
-We show that its product rule $P$ is special.
-We show~\cref{eq:commutativity} as an example.
-Consider two arbitrary series $f, g \in \series \Q \Sigma$.
+Since the characterisation is equational and equivalence of polynomials is decidable, it suggests mechanisation of this kind of arguments. \begin{proof}[Proof sketch] For the ``only if'' direction, assume that ``$*$'' is \BAC\- and we show that its product rule $P$ is special.
+Consider~\cref{eq:commutativity} (the other cases are similar).
+Take two arbitrary series $f, g \in \series \Q \Sigma$.
 By commutativity, we have $f * g = g * f$.
 By taking the left derivative of both sides with respect to an arbitrary letter $a \in \Sigma$, by the product rule we have